 See the following articles for detailed demonstrations of these two use cases:

-The following end-to-end example notebook uses Hyperopt and SparkTrials to run a parallel hyperparameter sweep to train multiple models in parallel.
+This end-to-end example notebook uses Hyperopt and SparkTrials to run a parallel hyperparameter sweep to train multiple models in parallel.
 This example also tracks the performance of each parameter configuration using MLflow.